mosn/holmes/readme.md

 See this [example](example/slowlyleak.go)

-The producer forget to close the task channel after produce finishes, so every request to this URI will leak a goroutine, we could curl http://localhost:10003/leak some time and got the following log:
+The producer forget to close the task channel after produce finishes, so every request to this URI will leak a goroutine, we could curl http://localhost:10003/leak several time and got the following log:

 ```
 goroutine profile: total 10